-- Costs of maintenance, installation and startup. - Failures due to (a) normal wear and tear from GN engine, or (b) accident, misuse, abuse, negligence or improper installation. - Products which are modified or altered in a manner not authorized by Generac in writing. - Any accidental, consequential or indirect damages caused by defects in materials or workmanship, or any delay in repair or replacement of defective parts. - Failure due to misapplication. - Telephone, telegraph, teletype or other communication expenses. - Living or travel expenses of persons performing service. - Any and all transportation/travel expenses. - Rental equipment used while warranty repairs are being performed. - Overtime labor. - Starting batteries, fuses, light bulbs, and engine fluids. - \\NORMAL WEAR: As with all mechanical devices, engines need periodic parts service and replacement to perform well.
+- · Costs of maintenance, installation, and start-up. - Failures due to (a) normal wear and tear from GN engine, or (b) accident, misuse, abuse, negligence or improper installation. - Products which are modified or altered in a manner not authorized by Generac in writing. - Any incidental, consequential or indirect damages caused by defects in materials or workmanship, or any delay in repair or replacement of defective parts. - Failure due to misapplication. - Telephone, telegraph, teletype or other communication expense. - · Living or travel expenses of persons performing service. - Any and all transportation/travel expenses. - · Rental equipment used while warranty repairs are being performed. - Overtime labor. - Starting batteries, fuses, light bulbs, and engine fluids.

+NORMAL WEAR: As with all mechanical devices, the GN-Series engines need periodic parts service and replacement to perform well.
 This warranty will not cover repair when normal use has exhausted the life of a part or an engine.